The Simple Solution for Manufacturers to Make Their Customers Happy: Better Digital Customer Service.

 However, the real challenge here is not that customers want better service.
 They want a remarkable digital customer experience too.
 Today’s industrial customers are armed with more information, more purchasing power and higher expectations for customer service — and it’s all thanks to the digital revolution.

-But digital customer experience is not synonymous to customer service.
+But digital customer experience / digital customer service is not synonymous to customer service.
 Online customers have very different needs and expectations than your customer calling the service center.

 What does a remarkable digital customer experience look like?